demessiee/node-express-intro/Unit-2B.md

 ```

-Now lets see what collections exist within `test`:
+Now let's see what collections exist within `test`:

 ```
 > show collections